bsc-iitm/machine-learning-foundations/docs/appendix/gradients.md

 $$

 The matrix $J$ is called the Jacobian matrix.
-It represents the partial derivatives of each component of the vector $e$ with respect to each component of the vector, $x$.
+It represents the partial derivatives of each component of the vector $e$ with respect to each component of the vector, $\theta$.
 That is, every element of the Jacobian is of the form:

 $$
 J_{ij} = \cfrac{\partial e_j}{\partial \theta_i}